semlanik/qtprotobuf/README.md

 *PROTO_FILES* - List of .proto files that will be used in generation procedure

+**Options**

-*MULTI* - Enables/disables multi-files generation mode.
-In case if this property is set to TRUE generator will create pair of header/source files for each message
+*MULTI* - Enables multi-files generation mode.
+If provided in parameter list generator will create pair of header/source files for each message

 **Note:** multi-files generation mode is defined as deprecated by QtProtobuf team, and might have poor support in future

-*QML* - Enables/disables QML code generation in protobuf classes.
-If set to TRUE QML related code for lists and QML registration to be generated.
+*QML* - Enables QML code generation in protobuf classes.
+If provided in parameter list QML related code for lists and QML registration to be generated.

-*COMMENTS* - Enables/disables comments copying from .proto files.
-If set to TRUE message and field related comments will be copied to generated header files.
+*COMMENTS* - Enables comments copying from .proto files.
+If provided in parameter list message and field related comments will be copied to generated header files.

 ### qtprotobuf_link_archive